yangcanwang/bi-catalog/README.md

 ## What this tool does

-Replaces keyword search with an AI-driven discovery experience that understands what a user is looking for — not just whether their words match a title.
+It replaces keyword search with an AI-driven discovery experience that understands what a user is looking for — not just whether their words match a title.

 **1. Understands intent, not just words**
-The AI is fed three layers of information per report:
+I feed the AI three layers of information per report:
 - The SQL query — so it learns the actual data scope, department codes, booking prefixes, filters, and limitations of each report
 - The report description and business use cases — so it understands what the report truly covers and can match it to a user's need even when the wording is completely different
 - Basic metadata — report title, department, owner, refresh frequency, and report link